 Mr. Fowler is the Penn State Extension District 2 Director for Clarion, Warren, Venango, and Forest Counties and the Sports Turf Managers Association (STMA) Academic Director.
 During the annual Little League Baseball® World Series in Williamsport, Pa., he oversees the volunteer crews responsible for preparing and maintaining the championship fields.
 Along with consulting on hundreds of Little League fields, Mr. Fowler also has served as a consultant for the maintenance plans at four of the five Little League regional centers in the United States.

 On a Major Division field, it is 55 feet to the back arc of the infield dirt from the center of the mound.
 Mr. Fowler suggests cutting the edge of the outfield grass back an additional 10 feet to allow the Intermediate players the proper amount of infield space.
-Because players are more advanced at this level, baseballs will likely travel further, it is recommended to move the fence to 275 feet, or further, from home plate, extend the fence height, or both.
+Because baseballs will likely travel further because of the larger barrel bats being used in this division, move the fence to 275 feet, or further, from home plate, extend the fence height, or both.
 There are guidelines for foul territory, but they are not rules.
 Take the safety of the players, volunteers and fans into consideration (bleachers, spectator areas and dugouts) when making structural decisions.

 The pitcher’s plate will need to be moved back from 46 to 50 feet, meaning the slope of the mound will need to be adjusted to get the proper height for the pitcher’s plate.
 There is flexibility in the size of the infield dirt, so, you can make one, large mount to accommodate both pitching distances.
 A portable pitcher’s mound is also a great solution because you can simply keep the infield level, and adjust the mound according to who is using the field.
 True Pitch is currently the only portable mound approved by Little League for official game use.